Education

 - Electrical Engineering

-- Computer Engineering and computer engineering majors.
+- Computer Engineering

 - GIScience and Environmental Data Analytics

-Prerequisite for courses:
+Prerequisite for subsequent courses:

 - ELEG 306 - Digital Signal Processing